 Prior to today’s discussion, my understanding of elves had been limited.
 Christian kids in my neighborhood had described them as somewhat mischievous but largely benign characters.
 As I’d been informed, each child possesses a single elf that lives with him or her when not assisting Santa.
 Although they love their assigned children, the elves take pleasure in hiding themselves and performing harmless pranks on their charges.
 They typically remain invisible during the day but emerge at night to engage in hijinks.

 As I understand, the elves aren’t imaginary.
 Rather, they’re actual figurines of some sort.
-I also have it on good authority that the children’s parents and not the figurines themselves move about the house and perform the practical jokes.
+I also have it on good authority that the children’s parents, not the figurines themselves, move about the house performing the practical jokes.

 The most surprising aspect of today’s conversation pertained to evil elves.
 As the lad informed me, not all the creatures are good.
-The good ones help Santa at the North Pole; while according to the geographically-challenged tyke, the bad ones live at the “East Pole.”
+The good ones help Santa at the North Pole, while — according to the geographically challenged tyke — the bad ones live at the “East Pole.”
 My mentee’s friend, Joshua, apparently possesses an evil specimen.
-And unfortunately, Joshua’s creature has been gunning for Ernie ever since Ernie threw him face down on the floor.
+And unfortunately, Joshua’s creature has been gunning for Ernie ever since Ernie threw him face first to the floor.
 The boy told me that “Lester” even tried sneaking into his bedroom and strangling him on Christmas Eve, but the elf failed to gain entry.

 I felt compelled to ask a follow-up question, to which Ernie responded: “Sure, I would’ve said ‘Merry Christmas’ after his arms were on the floor.”